ZhenlanJi/Unlearnable_Code/README.md

 # Unlearnable_Code

-This repository belongs to our submitted manuscript:
+This repository belongs to our SEKE 2022 publication:
 > Unlearnable Examples: Protecting Open-Source Software from Unauthorized Neural Code Learning

 You can find the code for our paper in this repository.